Shopping for great sound but want something that’s actually worthwhile?

 The Boss Audio Riot R1100M is a class A/B amp monoblock single-channel subwoofer amp and a great way to get slamming bass on a budget.

-While advertised at “1,100W max”, it’s the RMS power that counts and really delivers for the price:
+While advertised at “1,100W max”, it’s the RMS power that counts.
+Lab-tested power output is:

 At only 9.13″W x 10.44″L x 2.25″H in size it’s also a great fit for trucks, not just cars.
 Think of all the installation options a compact amp like this can make possible!